-When the Lord called me to my first and only pastorate, It was a logical progression of a return to love, relationships and what I thought was the pure way.
-We didn’t know much but we were grateful for our salvation.
-We wanted to love Him and love people.
+When the Lord called me to my first and only pastorate, it was a logical progression of a return to love, relationships, and what I thought was the pure way.
+We didn’t know much, but we were grateful for our salvation.
+We wanted to love Him and love His people.

-We did fairly well in the beginning but the compulsion to be accepted by other Christian leaders and my own flock lead me to get two Masters degrees from a seminary.
+We did fairly well in the beginning, but the compulsion to be accepted by other Christian leaders and my own flock led me to get two Masters degrees from a seminary.
 Also, the need for financial assistance brought us into a relationship of convenience with a denomination.
-They needed numbers and we needed financial support.
+They needed numbers, and we needed financial support.

-Those decisions cost us to depart from the backbone of love upon which our church family was founded.
+Those decisions caused us to depart from the backbone of love upon which our church family was founded.
 We traded “higher” new goals in the name of success.

 35 By this all will know that you are My disciples, if you have love for one another.”